Seasoned Fries are coated with a delicious, spicy seasoning mix and baked --not fried! -- for a crispy, lightened-up, homemade side dish or snack!

 * * * * * * * * * *

-Serve these seasoned fries with hamburgers, hot dogs, or just a side of ketchup.
-They are perfect for summer meals and much healthier than fried fast food!
+Serve these Seasoned Fries with hamburgers, hot dogs, or just a side of ketchup.
+They're perfect for summer meals and, as an added bonus, much healthier than fried fast food!

 Baked Seasoned Fries